hashemnawash/IT1025-1/Lab6/readme.md

 ## Hashem Nawash 11/19/2021

 ## Executive Summary
 In this lab we studied the ip adress and its numerical composition.
-We also studied web programming and created our own web site.
+We also studied web design and created our own web site.
 Furthermore, we studied the web browser and went further with internet programming.

 ## Internet Architecture
 ### Internet Protocol